NR74W/WipEout-Mods/WipEout Pure/Special Edition/README.md

 WipEout Skins Pack - `UCES00001DWOSKIN`
 - Contains 4 custom menu skins (WipEout / WipEout 2097 / Wip3out / WipEout Fusion).

+WipEoutZone Skin Pack - `UCES00001DWZSKIN`
+- Adds a skin inspired by the WipEoutZone website.
+(Based on the idea of a fan from [WipEoutZone](https://www.wipeoutzone.com/forum/showthread.php?2809-WipeoutZonE-Skin) in 2005)

 Coca-Cola Ships Pack - `UCES00001DCOCACOLA`
 - Replaces the standard ship with a Coca-Cola version for the original 8 teams.
 (From UCJS10007DCOCACOLA4)